petergridge/Irrigation-V5/README.md

 # Irrigation Component V5 <img src="https://github.com/petergridge/Irrigation-V5/blob/main/icon.png" alt="drawing" width="30"/>

-The **custom card https://github.com/petergridge/Irrigation-Card** V5.2 will render the program options specified in the configuration and is also available in HACS.co
+The **custom card https://github.com/petergridge/Irrigation-Card** V5.2 will render the program options specified in the configuration and is also available in HACS.

 The driver for this project is to provide an easy-to-use interface for the gardener of the house.
 The goal is that once the initial configuration is done all the features can be modified using the custom lovelace card.

 This program is essentially a scheduling tool, one user has used this to schedule the running of his lawn mower, so the use is far broader than I anticipated.

-The information provided by the configuration is evaluated to trigger the irrigation action according to the inputs provided.

 Watering can occur in an [ECO mode](#eco-feature) where a water/wait/repeat cycle is run to minimise run off by letting water soak in using several short watering cycles.
 The wait and repeat configuration is optional.

 Supports watering by [time or volume](#time-or-volume-based-watering).

-A number os sensor inputs are available to stop or modify the watering based on external inputs.
+A number of sensor inputs are available to stop or modify the watering based on external inputs.
 * The [rain sensor](#rain-sensor-feature) is implemented as a binary_sensor, this allows a sensor to suspend the irrigation.
 This can be defined at the zone level to allow for covered areas to continue watering while exposed areas are suspended.
 * The [water adjustment](#watering-adjuster-feature) provides for a factor to be applied to the watering time/volume either increasing or decreasing watering based on external inputs

-[Scheduling](#run-days-and-run-frequency) can be configured to support regular watering every number of days or it can be configured to only water on specific days of the week.
+* [Scheduling](#run-days-and-run-frequency) can be configured to support regular watering every number of days or it can be configured to only water on specific days of the week.
 The schedule can also be supplied by a sensor to allow for changing the watering frequecy automatically based on the season or forecast data.
+* See **https://github.com/petergridge/openweathremaphistory** for a companion custom sensor that may be useful, this provides access to history and forecast weather information to allow you to expose sensors that can be used.

 The program issues Home Assistant [events](#events) so you can undertake other automations if required.

+There is also support for a [pump or master solenoid](#pump-or-master-solenoid), running [programs](#interlock) or [zones](#zone-group) sequentially or concurrently.

 ## INSTALLATION